luzrain/phpstreamserver/README.md

 #### Requirements and limitations:
  - Unix based OS (no windows support);
- - POSIX and PCNTL extensions;
+ - php-posix and php-pcntl extensions;
- - UV extension is not required, but highly recommended for better performance, especially in production environments.
+ - php-uv extension is not required, but highly recommended for better performance, especially in production environments.

 ## Getting started
 ### Install composer packages